Every City in the USA

 These figures come from the U.S. Census Bureau’s Vintage 2019 release — a separate, earlier methodology.
 They’re shown here as historical context only; the 2010 and 2019 values aren’t directly comparable to the 2020–2025 series above.

-Population grew 2.6% from 2010 to 2019 (V2019 — see seam note below).
+Population grew 2.5% from the July 2010 estimate to 2019 (V2019 — see seam note below).

 2010 base: 546,153 2010: 546,755 2011: 552,066 2012: 555,002 2013: 557,445 2014: 557,444 2015: 557,937 2016: 559,192 2017: 559,673 2018: 559,629 2019: 560,513 2010 base 2019